-I am currently an assistant professor at the Faculty of Mechanical Engineering at Brno University of Technology (Czech Republic), where I lead a research group ART in Electron MIcroscopy and Spectroscopy (ARTEMIS).
-I am also a Junior Researcher at CEITEC (Central European Institute of Technology) .
+I am currently an associate professor at the Faculty of Mechanical Engineering at Brno University of Technology (Czech Republic), where I lead a research group ART in Electron MIcroscopy and Spectroscopy (ARTEMIS).
+I am also a Junior Researcher at CEITEC (Central European Institute of Technology).

 I obtained my PhD from the University of the Basque Country under the supervision of Javier Aizpurua and Rainer Hillenbrand (San Sebastián, Spain) in 2019 and then spent two years as a post-doctoral researcher in Nanophotonics Theory Group led by Prof. Javier García de Abajo at ICFO (Barcelona, Spain).